Holographic Superconductor for a Lifshitz fixed point: Gravity dual of the Lifshitz fixed point

-where $z$ is the so called dynamical exponent.
-In the gravitational dual, the spacetime metric which geometrizes these symmetries was first found in \cite{Kachru:2008yh}:
+where $z$ is called dynamical exponent.
+The metric with this symmetry was first found in \cite{Kachru:2008yh}:

-where $0<r<\infty$ and $L$ sets the scale for the radius of curvature of the geometry.
-For $z=1$, this is just the anti-deSitter spacetime supported by the usual Einstein-Hilbert action plus a negative cosmological constant.
-For $z>1$ these spacetimes are candidate duals to nonrelativistic field theories and the corresponding action must contain some matter fields besides the pure gravity term.
+where $0<r<\infty$ and $L$ sets the scale for the radius of curvature.
+For $z=1$, this geometry is anti-de sitter spacetime.
+For $z>1$, it is a candidate for the dual gravity of a field theory with Lifshitz scaling.

-where $F_{(2),(3)}$ are the field strength of the gauge fields with p=1,2, $F_{(2)}=dA_{(1)}$, $F_{(3)}=dB_{(2)}$.
-The 4D cosmological constant $\Lambda=-\frac{z^2+z+4}{2L^2}$ and the topological coupling $c$ is related to $z$ by $2z=(cL)^2$.
 The tidal forces diverge on the ``horizon" at $r\rightarrow\infty$ unless $z=1$ and this implies that the metric \eqn{5eq2} has no global extension~\cite{Hartnoll:2009sz}.
-To describe the physics of the dual field theory at finite temperature, black hole solutions with asymptotical Lifishitz metric \eqn{5eq2} were proposed in~\cite{Mann:2009yx,Bertoldi:2009vn,Bertoldi:2009dt,Danielsson:2009gi,Brynjolfsson:2009ct}.
+To describe the physics of the dual field theory at finite temperature, black hole solutions with asymptotical Lifshitz metric \eqn{5eq2} were studied in~\cite{Mann:2009yx,Bertoldi:2009vn,Bertoldi:2009dt,Danielsson:2009gi,Brynjolfsson:2009ct}.

-The action that different from \eqn{5eq3} can also support a Lifishitz black hole solution \cite{Taylor:2008tg}.
-It includes a massless scalar coupled appropriately to a U(1) gauge field:

-with the cosmological constant $\Lambda=-\frac{(z+1)(z+2)}{2L^2}$.
-The solution to this system is \footnote{Here we choose a simple form in \cite{Pang:2009ad} with d=2 compared to the original one given in \cite{Taylor:2008tg}.
-This solution can be extended to any spacetime dimension.}